Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 Set portfolio address to grant role

 **Dev notes:** \
 Only admin can set portfolio address.
-One to one relationship between Portflio and PortfolioBridge
+There is a one to one relationship between Portfolio and PortfolioBridge.

 ```solidity:no-line-numbers
 function setPortfolio(address _portfolio) external